ajktown/docs/ec2_and_k3s/02_create-vpc-and-ec2.md

 ## Overview

-Create VPC and EC2 instance to run the minikube
+Create VPC and EC2 instance to run the k3s

 ## Create VPC